Skip to content

 Designer / Co-founder

 Co-founder and creative direction for the CorvidLabs aesthetic.
-Brand, UI, NFT collections, the pixel-raven mark.
+Brand, UI, NFT collections, the crow mark.

 Brand UI NFTs